 “The fit is strong.
 We want to build on the momentum that we have in our style of play, our club values, and the increasingly important role of our Academy.
 Phillip and his team understand the need and benefits of this approach.

 “We had very specific criteria for identifying a new manager.”

-As a player, Phillip Cocu gained 101 caps for the Netherlands, playing at the 1998 and 2006 World Cups, Euro 96, Euro 2000 and Euro 2004, helping the team to reach the semi-finals in three of those tournaments.
+As a player, Phillip Cocu gained 101 caps for the Netherlands, playing at the 1998 and 2006 World Cups, Euro 96, Euro 2000 and Euro 2004, helping the team to reach the semi-finals in three of those five tournaments.

 He was predominantly a central midfielder but also played at left-back during a six-year spell at Barcelona where he won La Liga in 1999.
-He previously won the Dutch Eredivisie with PSV EIndhoven on four occasions as a player, and three times in five seasons as a manager.
+He previously won the Dutch Eredivisie on four occasions with PSV Eindhoven as a player, and three times in five seasons as a manager.

 Cocu’s latest managerial spell was in charge of Fenerbahce, where he was dismissed after winning only four of his 14 games in charge.